UWA-Marine-Ecology-Group-projects/DBCA-Marmion-MVM/information.for.participants_online.md

 ## Possible benefits

-The information you provide will help ensure the review and proposed expansion is suitably designed to protect the values and uses that the community holds for the area.
+The information you provide will help ensure the new marine park is suitably designed to protect the values and uses that the community holds for the area.
 The information collected will be used in marine park planning workshops and stakeholder engagements.

 ## Possible risks and how they will be managed